 Where is the training located?

-The initial training is all online via home study and scheduled video chats with your mentor.
+The initial training is all online & achieved through home study and scheduled video chats with your mentor.
 During these meetings you will set goals, ask questions, and refine your skills.
-We work with you to do as much as you can wherever you live.
 However, eventually you will reach a point where the next step is to attend a live training somewhere in the US.
-This might bean event hosted by Well-Loved Piano, or another training event we recommend you attend.
+This might bean event hosted by Well-Loved Piano, or another training event we recommend for you to attend.

 How are mentorships structured?